openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 ## affinity rules - list page

 ![Affinity list](img/D2-0-0.jpg)
 All affinity rules within the system can be viewed and managed from this page.
-It is located in the Master side navigation, in 'Workloads' under 'Secrets'
+It is located in the main navigation, under 'Workloads'

 ## creating an affinity rule from Affinity Rules page